api-platform/docs/core/subresources.md

 [/codeSelector]

 Now to create a new way of retrieving an Answer we will declare another resource on the `Answer` class.
-To make things work, API Platform needs informations about how to retrieve the `Answer` belonging to the `Question`, this is done by configuring the `uriVariables`:
+To make things work, API Platform needs information about how to retrieve the `Answer` belonging to the `Question`, this is done by configuring the `uriVariables`:

 [codeSelector]